Dozo – Taste Every Flavor

 The meal kicks off with the chef’s seasonal assorted platter.
 It serves three canapés on a long dish.
 The canapés change from time to time and in this case, it was foie gras with bread, scallop with cream sauce and greens, and smoked salmon wrapped in avocado.

 The waiters informed us that there’s a specific order to eat the three which, if I remember correctly, would be the scallop first, foie gras second and salmon finally.
-My favorites are the scallop, which is plump and fresh and goes well with the light miso cream sauce, and the salmon, which comes with a little tuft of cream with a sweetness that complements the fish nicely.
+My favourites are the scallop, which is plump and fresh and goes well with the light miso cream sauce, and the salmon, which comes with a little tuft of cream with a sweetness that complements the fish nicely.

 Side dishes follow next, for which I had the tempura soft shell crab and my partner had the steamed egg custard.